 In January 2008 disaster struck.
 I stepped on a patch of ice in Scotland and slipped.
 As the excruciating pain hit my right wrist I thought, “Oh no!
 It’s my painting hand, my drawing hand, my everything hand!
 Ironically, I’d only just got back to art after a long absence.
-I had just completed Elements of Autumn, using Derwent Tinted Charcoal pencils, a picture which led this prominent UK company to invite me to apply become a registered artist with them and a request that they have the picture on their website.
-It was there for a few years.
+I had just completed Elements of Autumn, using Derwent Tinted Charcoal pencils, a picture which led this prominent UK company to invite me to apply become a registered artist with them.
+They also requested that they have the picture on their website and it was there for a few years.
 My portfolio application was successful too!

 Elements of Autumn